Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libwebp/README.md

   * Trivial port of the EasyConfig of 1.2.2, but with some improvements to the sanity check borrowed from the EasyBuilders version.

+  * From LUMI/23.12 on, we also add license information to the installation directories.

+  * For 23.12 we also extended the sanity checks a bit.